bahaa95/js-httperror/README.md

 // create HttpError class with your schema const HttpError = createHttpError<Schema>();

-// create type for HttpError constructor options type HttpErrorOptions = Options<Schema>;
+// create type for options in HttpError constructor type HttpErrorOptions = Options<Schema>;

 /**
- * create type for CustomHttpError constructor options and
+ * create type for options in CustomHttpError constructor and
  *  make it extends the HttpErroroptions
  */
 type CustomHttpErrorOptions = HttpErrorOptions & {